Researcher

 Protecting the seabed

-It's a battle she'll soon be continuing from Norway, where she'll be starting a post-doc in Bergen in August, studying the consequences of offshore oil and gas development on biodiversity.
-A logical continuation of an already rich career, with the sea as a common thread, and the desire to protect it as a backdrop.
+She will soon continue this fight from Norway, where she will begin a post-doctoral fellowship in Bergen in August, dedicated to studying the consequences of offshore gas and oil exploitation on biodiversity.
+This is a logical continuation of an already rich career, with the sea as a common thread and the desire to protect it as a backdrop.